AlonsoAliaga/AlonsoLeaderboards/.github/ISSUE_TEMPLATE/new_supported_plugin_request.md

 name: New supported plugin request
 about: Request your plugin to be added to the supported plugins list
 title: ''
-labels: ''
+labels: 'New supported plugin request'
 assignees: ''

 ---

-NOTICE THAT THIS IS JUST A REQUEST.
-YOUR PLUGIN CAN NEVER BE ADDED.
+<-- NOTICE THAT THIS IS JUST A REQUEST.
+YOUR PLUGIN CAN NEVER BE ADDED. -->

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+<-- Link to spigotmc.org or mcmarket resource page -->
+**Resource link:**
+Link here

+<-- Identifiers added by your plugin.
+Example: myplugin-stat -->
+**Identifiers your plugin add:**
+Identifier1
+Identifier2
+Identifier3

+<-- What you plugin do?
+Example: My plugin adds coins to the game -->
+**Brief description of what your plugin do in general terms.**
+Description